Download This Sample

 - Diplomatic talks were arranged by the World Bank – India and Pakistan signed the Indus Water Treaty in 1960.

-- The treaty gave India control of the three easternmost rivers of the Punjab – the Sutlej, the Beas, and the Ravi, while Pakistan gained control of the three western rivers – the Jhelum, the Chenab, and the Indus.
+- The treaty gave India control of the three easternmost rivers of Punjab – the Sutlej, the Beas, and the Ravi, while Pakistan gained control of the three western rivers – the Jhelum, the Chenab, and the Indus.
 However, India retained the right to use of the western rivers for non-irrigation projects.

 - In Pakistan, there are currently three barrages on the Indus: Guddu barrage, Sukkur Barrage, and Kotri barrage.
 There are some bridges on river Indus, such as Dadu Moro Bridge, Larkana Khairpur Indus River Bridge, Thatta-Sujawal bridge, Jhirk-Mula Katiar bridge, and the recently planned Kandhkot-Ghotki bridge.